jtintaya/jtintaya/README.md

 # Hi there 👋

-**Joel Tintaya** Web Developer Frontend / Web Designer / Graphic Designer / SEO Auditor.
+**Joel Tintaya** Web Developer Frontend / Web Designer / Graphic Designer / SEO.

 Here are some ideas to get you started: